Berkeley-CS61B/skeleton-sp16/proj2/spec/proj2.md

 ##### Why?

 You may be wondering why we require one part of operations like inserting a new character to be constant time (updating the data structure storing the character data), while the other part of inserting a new character is allowed to take linear time (re-rendering the document).
 We'd like you to implement some things efficiently to give you some practice thinking about efficiency.
 Your efficient data structure for storing character data paves the way for optimizations to rendering; however, these optimizations are tricky, so we're not requiring them in this assignment.
 If you're interested, think about how you might do rendering more efficiently!

+A hidden side-effect of this constraint is that it prevents you from attempting designs that are overally complicated.

 ##### Non-requirements